10 engaging examples of white papers that aren’t PDFs

 Two open laptops that show ICIS's white paper.

 Speaking of writing style: if you’ve ever written a work email that didn’t get the desired effect, you need to read this guide.
-The consultancy RELX have used their in-house expertise to create the ultimate guide to effective internal communications.
+The consultancy RELX has used its in-house expertise to create the ultimate guide to effective internal communications.

 A desktop, tablet, and smartphone that show RELX's white paper.